 The Canadian Canoe Museum Board of Directors

-BILL MORRIS, CHAIR
+BILL MORRIS, Past CHAIR

 Bill Morris is the primary shareholder and CEO of the Stewart Group, a private investment company with actively-managed interests in Canada, the United States, Ireland and India.
 Bill is a graduate of the University of Western Ontario’s Richard Ivey School of Business.
 He serves on the boards of the United Way of Peterborough and District and the Lakefield College School Foundation.
 The Morris family spends as much time as possible at its cottage at Nares Inlet, Georgian Bay.